CommanderPaladin/Plex-Server-Installer-and-Torrent-Interface/README.md

-# Plex-Server-Installer-and-Torrent-Interfece
+# Plex-Server-Installer-and-Torrent-Interface
-A Plex Server Installer and Torrent Interfece
+A Plex Server Installer and Torrent Interface